Peliqan-io/on-prem/README.md

   - Installation docs : `https://docs.docker.com/compose/install/`

-- Docker login to Peliqan registry
+- Docker login
-  - Run the following command to login to the Peliqan registry.
-And enter the passkey when prompted.
+  - Run the following command to login to Docker to access the Peliqan images.
+Enter the passkey when prompted.
   ```bash
   docker login -u peliqan
   ```

 - Certificate files
-  - If you have a certificate file, you can use it to secure the connection to the Peliqan server.
+  - If you have a certificate file, you can use it to set up SSL.
   - If you don't have a certificate file, you can generate self-singed certificate using the following command.
   ```bash
   openssl req -x509 -newkey rsa:4096 -keyout certificate.key -out certificate.crt -days 365